 Instructions

-- Preheat oven to 375° F. Grease an 8×8 baking pan (If shipping, use a disposable foil pan.)
+- Preheat oven to 375° F. Grease an 8×8 inch pan with cooking spray (If shipping, use a disposable foil pan.)

 - Open the can of coconut milk and combine the contents THOROUGHLY.
 The thick, heavy fat separates from the thin milk and MUST be recombined before using.
-This is most easily done in a blender, food processor, or electric mixer, but can also be done with vigorous whisking.
+This is most easily done in a blender, food processor, or in the bowl of a stand mixer, but can also be done with vigorous whisking.
 When the fat is completely blended with the liquid the consistency should be similar to dairy cream or milk.

 - In a medium bowl, whisk together the flour, shredded coconut, and baking powder, then add to the wet ingredients.
 Mix until just combined.